devmotheg/meadowfield-robots-visualizer/README.md

 This project is about four robots competing in an annual contest to see who is the fastest one out of all of them!

-What inspired me to do this poject is a chapter in Eloquent's JavaScript book, it's pretty much just a neat visualization of it with some features added >:]
+What inspired me to do this poject is a chapter in Eloquent JavaScript book, it's pretty much just a neat visualization of it with some features added >:]

 ## Fair use